Diabetes self-management education* program

 Dual diabetes care visit

-Get an individualized appointment with both our registered dietitian and our diabetes care nurse in back-to-back visits.
+Get an individualized appointment with both our registered dietitian and our diabetes care nurse in same day visits.
 This type of appointment can especially be helpful to individuals who do not want to come back for separate appointments or those who have transportation issues.
-To schedule an appointment please call (603) 354-6742 (press 3), or make an appointment online through myD-H.
+To schedule an appointment please call (603) 354-6570 Option 3, or make an appointment online through myD-H.

 Talkin' diabetes: informal monthly discussion group